Hotel Liability- When is a hotel liable for damage to or loss of guest property? A comprehensive overview

-The hotel refuses to review security footage to investigate the theft and offers only minimal compensation instead of real financial amends.
+The hotel refuses to review security footage for theft investigation.
+Instead, they offer minimal compensation, not real financial amends.

-Before pursuing legal action, it’s crucial to understand: Who is legally responsible?
-What happens if the booking terms state the hotel is exempt from liability for “damage or loss”?
-When can you claim compensation from the hotel?
-And how do you receive it?
-This article provides answers.
+Before suing, grasp legal responsibility.
+What if booking terms exempt the hotel from liability?
+When can you claim compensation?
+How do you get it?
+This article has answers.

 Personal Belongings Lost at a Hotel: What Does the Law Stipulate?